SterlingMcKinley/100DaysOfCloud/AWS/Day _25_LAB_Reliability_CloudFormation_README.md

-Creating the VPC stack will take few minutes.
+Creating the VPC stack will take a few minutes.

 The WebApp1-VPC status will change from CREATE_IN_PROGRESS to CREATE_COMPLETE.